tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 malicious behavior by a network participant.
 It is the responsibility of Tendermint to detect such malicious behavior.
-When malicious behavior is detected, Tendermint will gossip evidences of misbehavior to other nodes and commit the evidences to the chain once it is verified by all validators.
-This evidence will then be passed on to the Application through ABCI++.
+When malicious behavior is detected, Tendermint will gossip evidences of misbehavior to other nodes and commit the evidences to the chain once they are verified by a subset validators.
+These evidences will then be passed on to the Application through ABCI++.
 It is the responsibility of the Application to handle the evidence and exercise punishment.